 Most homeowners are not skilled at outdoor landscape light troubleshooting but this article can help with the basics.

-The question we get every day is, “My landscape lights are all out.
-What do I do?”
-While this article will not present every option, it will help you with the most likely reasons your system is not working.
+While this article will not address every option, it will help you with the most likely reasons your system is not working.

 Every system is different but these instructions are designed for one of the most popular setups.
 Follow the steps below and you may get your system back in just a few minutes.